h33p/cglue/README.md

 If all code is glued together, our glue is the safest on the market.

-## FFI-safe trait generation, helper structures, and more!
+## The most complete dynamic trait object implementation, period.

 <!-- toc -->
 - [Overview](#overview)